MosesSupposes/Purescript-By-Example/text/chapter8.md

 The goal of the `Effect` monad is to provide a well-typed API for computations with side-effects, while at the same time generating efficient JavaScript.

 Here is an example.
-It uses the `purescript-random` package, which defines functions for generating random numbers:
+It uses the `random` package, which defines functions for generating random numbers:

 ```haskell
 module Main where